heshanera/EnterpriseServiceBus/README.md

 ## How to Run

 ***ServiceBus uses the port '5001'.
-Please free the port before starting the application.
+Please free the port if it is already in use, before starting the application.

 ### Go to the 'Demo' directory
         > cd Demo